-If the beneficiary has received or is certified to receive, any of the public benefits listed above, submit evidence in the form of a letter, notice, certification, or other agency documents that contain the following:
+If the beneficiary has received or is currently certified to receive, any of the public benefits listed above, submit evidence in the form of a letter, notice, certification, or other agency documents that contain the following:

 - 1. Beneficiary's name; - 2.
 Name and contact information for the public benefit granting agency; - 3.
-Type of Benefit - 4.
-Date the beneficiary started receiving the benefit or if certified, date the beneficiary will start receiving the benefit; and - 5.
-Date the benefit or coverage ended or expires (mm/dd/yyy)(if applicable).
+Type of public benefit; - 4.
+Date the beneficiary started receiving the public benefit or, if certified, date the beneficiary will start receiving the public benefit; and - 5.
+Date the benefit or coverage ended or expires (mm/dd/yyyy)(if applicable).

-If the beneficiary has received or is currently certified to receive public benefits, please indicate whether an exemption applies to the beneficiary in Item Number 3., and provide the evidence listed in the chart above to demonstrate why the benefit should not be considered.
+If the beneficiary has received or is currently certified to receive public benefits, please indicate whether an exclusion applies to the beneficiary in Item Number 3., and provide the evidence listed in the chart above to demonstrate why the benefit should not be considered.